astrokings/akguide/docs/eng/506combatrule.md

 ## Flagship Command Buff

 When in a rally battle, only the Flagship command buff of the rally leader applies to all the fleets participating in the rally.

+## Flagship Tactics Rules when Rallying

+When Rallying, only the Flagship Tactics of the Rally leader are applied.